Building scalable 3D understanding with minimal supervision.

 Jan Skvrna

-Secured 1st place (and $10k prize) at the CVPR 2025 Structured Semantic 3D Reconstruction Challenge.
+Secured 1st place at the CVPR 2026 Structured Semantic 3D Reconstruction Challenge, following our 2025 win.

 View Leaderboard